llmechling/lara_mechling.github.io/index.md

-## Showcase of Data Science Work Throughout Time at Bellevue University.
+## Showcase of Data Science Work Throughout My Experience at Bellevue University.

 (Use CTRL + click or CMD + click to open in a new tab)